 3 Characteristics of Japanese Social Media Users

-1. Facebook is not only for Private use, but for Business too
+1. Facebook is not only for Private use but for Business too

-Conversely with Western social media users, we often make business connections to promote our brands in addition to personal connections through Facebook.
+Conversely, with Western social media users, we often make business connections to promote our brands in addition to personal connections through Facebook.
 Linkedin is not popular among businesses for networking, due to its direct recruiting tool.
 It’s unconventional in our culture to change jobs instantly through the western recruiting process.

 We often make business connections to promote our brands in addition to personal connections through Facebook.
 Linkedin is not popular among businesses for networking.

 A few foreign branches challenged this style, but the Japanese tend not to transfer to a new position, or talk to other agencies, or transfer to a new company.
 Thus, LinkedIn’s positioning, as far as recruiting potential, was poorly adapted to the Japanese market.
-Because of this, Facebook became more popular for business communication.
-Interestingly, there is a mix between personal and business life on the social network in Japanese posts.
+Because of this, Facebook became more popular in business communication.
+Interestingly, there is a mix of personal and business life on the social network in Japanese posts.

 2. One message platform with a huge presence: LINE